FedeDP/Clight/clightd/README.md

 ### If built with frame captures support:
 * *captureframes* -> takes a video sysname (eg: video0) and a number of frames to be captured (int, between 1 and 20).
 Returns average frames brightness, between 0.0 and 1.0 (double).

-**It does only support jpeg screen captures.
-So, if your webcam does not support jpeg frame captures, you are out of luck, sorry.**